 So you enjoy Minecraft?
 Same here, pal!
-Over recent years, Minecraft’s most popular open-world sandbox has developed for encompassing hundreds of different gameplay mechanics.
-While the core experience of this game is still mining, crafting, and exploring the random world of pixels, developers have neatly hidden Minecraft name tag tricks and easter eggs, that are worth another exploration.
+Over recent years, Minecraft’s most popular open-world sandbox has developed to encompass hundreds of different gameplay mechanics.
+While the core experience of this game is still mining, crafting, and exploring the random world of pixels, developers have neatly hidden Minecraft name tag tricks and easter eggs that are worth another exploration.

 What Are Minecraft Name Tags?

-Simply put together, Minecraft name tags allow players to rename any NPC in the game, excluding the Elder Dragon.
+Simply put, Minecraft name tags allow players to rename any NPC in the game, excluding the Elder Dragon.
 The most common use of name tags in Minecraft is renaming the in-game pets, giving them personalized names.
-For instance, you can rename your wolf after your real-life pet and rename your cattle specifically for identifying them.
+For instance, you can rename your wolf after your real-life pet and rename your cattle specifically to identify them.

-There are tangible benefits of utilizing name tags in Minecraft; They help in personalizing your gaming experience and comfort you while keeping track of multiple mobs in confined spaces.
-Developers have also included few exciting easter eggs, somehow linked to name tags.
-Here are a few of such Minecraft name tag tricks and easter eggs, that you might feel interesting trying out.
+There are tangible benefits of utilizing name tags in Minecraft; They help personalize your gaming experience and comfort you while keeping track of multiple mobs in confined spaces.
+Developers have also included a few exciting easter eggs, somehow linked to name tags.
+Here are a few of such Minecraft name tag tricks and easter eggs that you might be interested in trying out.

 How To Get Minecraft Name Tags?

 Unfortunately, as I said before, name tags cannot be crafted.
-Instead, you’ll have to either find them in the wild, or purchase from villagers.
+Instead, you’ll have to either find them in the wild or purchase them from villagers.
 Name tags in Minecraft are pretty rare objects, but you may stumble upon them in chests scattered throughout the realm.
-However, players may find them while fishing, although probabilities are slim.
+However, players may find them while fishing, although the probabilities are slim.